amuerta/scal/README.md

 # Funny features:

 Since Scal has error-handling system, it will show `Syntax error` when you provide invalid input expression.
 You might enter expression like `-1` and get an error, even tho the expression is valid.
-That happens because Scal uses simplified parser grammar, where it would expect an expression with two operands, to acomidate this, just put whenever you need to have negative number:
+That happens because Scal uses simplified parser grammar, where it would expect an expression with two operands, to acomidate this, just put 0 before whatever number you need to be negative:

 Invalid Expr:
     `-1`